 With the camera tucked away, it took us a minute or two to walk across the oval, letting out line all the way.
 Easy peasy!
 30 meters, 60 meters then 90 meters (400 feet) out by the time we reached the other side.

-Making Dowel Kites is an e-book that's worth a look when you want to explore bigger and better kites.
+Making Dowel Kites is an e-book that's worth a look (or printing off) when you want to explore bigger and better kites.
 Using similar materials and construction methods - that is, just dowels, plastic and tape.

 Back to the flying...